Affiliate links on Android Authority may earn us a commission. Learn more.

-Gmail gives you a tremendous amount of storage space, but as messages begin to stack up, effectively sorting emails becomes essential.
-Thankfully, Gmail has got you covered when it comes to sorting emails by certain criteria, such as sender, size, date sent and received, and unread emails.
+Gmail gives you a tremendous amount of storage space, but effectively sorting emails becomes essential as messages begin to stack up.
+Thankfully, Gmail has got you covered when it comes to sorting emails by specific criteria, such as sender, size, date sent and received, and unread emails.

 This article will show you how to do this type of filtering, so when you need to find an email, you’ll find it quickly like a pro.
-We’ll also give you some other tips on how to organize your Gmail.
+We’ll also give you some other tips on organizing your Gmail.

 To sort emails in Gmail, use the search box to find what you're looking for.
 When the drop-down menu appears, you can sort by sender, size, date sent or received, and more.
 If you want to sort by sender, you can also right-click on an email in the inbox and select Find emails from.